waleedmebane/allsembly-prototype/README.md

 ## License

 Please find the license terms in the file: LICENSE.txt.
-The license is LGPLv3-only with two additional terms, disallowing using the authors' names and likenesses and declining to grant license to use trademarks.
+The license is LGPLv3-only with three additional terms: 1) disallowing using the authors' names and likenesses; 2) declining to grant license to use trademarks; and 3) providing additional permission for static linking.
-A third proposed additional term, a static linking exception, is discussed in about_license.md, and might be included in the license terms of some future version.

 The Javascript libraries "d3", "dialog-polyfill", and "jquery" are included with this software in the sub-directory: